jonathanglasmeyer/bachelor/thesis/src/Main.md

 \pagebreak

 # Research questions
-The central research questions i want to investigate in this thesis can be formulated as follows:
+The central research questions I want to investigate in this thesis can be formulated as follows:

 (#) When we apply ASR to university lectures, what is the advantage of using an approach that consists of creating a lecture-specific language model and interpolating it with a generic language model, given that we are interested in improving the recognition accuracy of *interesting keywords* for the sake of